Make an iPhone Case With Dark Chocolate Packaging and Duck Tape

-Make an Unusual iPhone Case with Dark Chocolate
+Make an Unusual iPhone Case With Dark Chocolate

+DIY iPhone case projects are popular, and the materials people use range from embroidered fabrics to Duck Tape!
 Most of the designs I've seen were cute, but I felt that many of the crafts were pretty much kid's stuff.
 When I got my own iPhone, though, my first thought was, "Why should kids have all the fun?!"

 Designing a New iPhone Case